 - Make direct eye contact

-- Deliver a firm (but not crushing) handshake
+- Deliver a firm handshake

 - State clearly: "Thank you for your time.
 I'm very excited about this opportunity."